Contraz/demosys-py/docs/source/settings.rst

         "forward_compat": True,
     }

+- ``version`` describes the major and minor version of the OpenGL context we are creating
+- ``profile`` should ideally always be ``core``, but we leave it configurable for those who might want to include legacy OpenGL code permanently or temporary.
+Do not that not using core profile will exclude the project from working on certain setups.
+- ``forward_compat`` is required for the project to work on OS X

 The default opengl version is 4.1.
 Some older systems might need that tuned down to 3.3, but generally 4.1 is widely supported.
+To make your project work on OS X you cannot move past version 4.1 (sadly).

 WINDOW
 ^^^^^^